Smertig/banana/docs/guide/quick.rst

    #include <banana/api.hpp> // Telegram API methods
    // etc..

-However, you also need a :ref:`connector <banana-api-banana-connectors>` to make API requests.
+However, you also need an :ref:`agent <banana-api-banana-agents>` to make API requests.

-Choosing a connector
+Choosing an agent
 ====================

-Let's start with the simplest blocking connector.
+Let's start with the simplest blocking agent.

 Windows
 -------

-:ref:`WinAPI-connector <banana-api-banana-connectors-winapi>` is the only dependency-free connector.
+:ref:`WinAPI-agent <banana-api-banana-agents-winapi>` is the only dependency-free agent.
 It's built on top of WinAPI, so it doesn't require any additional libraries to make https requests.

 .. code-block:: cmake